melissa-baxendale/2020-10-06-git-melissa/README.md

 - `git commit`: when saving to the master or main branch, you write what changes you did in order for others to follow.
 The file merges into master or main.
+- `git log`: show you your log history
+	- `git log --oneline`: one line version of your history.